How to Write a Sales Management Resume: Examples & Templates

 Once past this step, your cover letter and resume will be reviewed by an actual human.
 This is where you need to stand out.
 Don’t recycle cover letters and resumes by merely editing objectives.
 Avoid run-of-the-mill resume templates.
 Instead, use formatting that quickly highlights your qualifications at a moment’s glance.

 Utilizing a high-quality resume design program can successfully highlight career accomplishments, work experience, certifications, and social media links.
-Consider templates from easy-to-use design sites like Canva, Adobe Express, or Microsoft Publisher to provide the competitive edge you’ll need.
+Consider templates from easy-to-use design sites like Canva or Canva alternatives, Adobe Express, or Microsoft Publisher to provide the competitive edge you’ll need.

 There will always be some debate about how many pages a good resume should be.
 While it’s now acceptable to go beyond the previous “one-page” resume standard, it is essential to include impressive points on the first page, and ideal to limit your resume to no more than three pages at the absolute max.
 Otherwise, your highlights get lost in the mix, and hiring managers may give up on trying to find them.